yistoneriver/getdata006/CodeBook.md

 * Store the resulting data set (tidy data set) into a file.

 ## Variables in the tidy data set
-There are two type of variables: 1) ID variables and 2) measurement variables.
-Each measurement variable is averaged over each subject and activity pair.
+There are two type of variables: 1) ID variables and 2) measurement variables (measured in gravity) averaged over each subject and activity pair.

 ### subject
 The number identifies the subject